 Master of Fine Arts Project Completion Grant

-The Terminal Master's Project Completion Grant carries a stipend and one credit of tuition remission.
+The Master of Fine Arts Project Completion Grant carries a stipend and one credit of tuition remission.
 Departments nominate students who have completed all requirements for their degrees, except the required project.
 The award is for five months.

 First Summers Research Initiative